When You Feel Depressed

 Lastly, I want to remind you that God hears you, lifts you up, and will put you on solid ground.
 In the future there will be joy again.
 Praise God for what he’s done and what he’s doing, even when you can’t see where he’s leading you.
 He is good, you are not alone, and there will be an end to your battle.

 If you feel it would be helpful for you to talk to someone, please don’t hesitate to reach out to us.
-You can send us an email or sign up for biblical counseling here.
+You can request Care Ministry services here.
 You don’t have to face depression alone.